mathspp/mathspp/pages/02.blog/00.tags/scripting/blog.md

 title: "Scripting blog articles"
 ---

-# “scripting” tag
+# “SCRIPTING” tag

-## articles about the practice of creating small practical scripts to automate tasks
+## Articles about the practice of creating small practical scripts to automate tasks